paireks/meshmeshmesh/README.md

 ## Introduction

-Open-source mesh processing library written in Rust programming language.
+Open-source mesh engine written in Rust programming language.

-Mesh processing meaning: mesh in -> processing -> mesh out.

-It could be useful for mesh modification, fixing, etc.
+It could be useful for mesh modification, processing, fixing, etc.

 ## Installation